GLP-1 Side Effects

 Should You Get a Bone Density Scan (DEXA)?

 A DEXA scan is the gold standard test for measuring bone mineral density.
-It takes approximately 10–20 minutes, uses minimal radiation, and provides a T-score that tells you where your bone density sits relative to a healthy young adult reference population.
+It takes 10–20 minutes, uses minimal radiation, and provides a T-score that shows where your bone density sits relative to a healthy young adult reference population.

-A baseline DEXA before starting or early in GLP-1 therapy is recommended for people with any of the following risk factors:
+A baseline DEXA before starting or early in GLP-1 therapy is recommended if you have any of the following:

 • Postmenopausal status